timescale/promscale/README.md

 **Tracing** support is currently in beta.
 Read [the documentation](docs/tracing.md) to get started.

-For a detailed description of the initial architecture of Promscale for Prometheus metrics that covers some key design principles, please see [our design doc][design-doc].
+For a detailed description of the initial architecture of Promscale for Prometheus metrics that covers some key design principles, please see [our design doc](https://tsdb.co/prom-design-doc).

 If you have any questions, please join the #promscale channel on [TimescaleDB Slack](https://slack.timescale.com/).